SamiHei/currency-converter/CurrencyConverter.package/Currency.class/README.md

-Basic type for currency.
+Basic class for currency.

-Its API is
+Its API:s are
 - amount currencyType
+- addCurrency substractCurrency cconvertTo